SharkyNebula/Supernova-Shipyard/README.md

 Fitted shields: +0.45GB of RAM.
 Total: 1.3GB of RAM.

+WinNova will crash if it has to load ~1GB, so don't load everything at once.

 ### How to install (Windows):

 1) Copy and Paste your EV Nova folder.